jwmueller/KDD20-tutorial/docs/index.md

 ## Setup Instructions

-### Provided GPU machine

-For the week of the KDD conference, we will provide access to cloud GPUs to run the hands-on tutorials.
-To access one of these machines (which will be available to you for 6 hours), please send an email to: `kdd20-autogluon@request-nb.mxnet.io` and you will receive an automated reply with instructions on how to get started.
-Once you have access to one of these instances, all prerequisite packages will already be installed and all hands-on notebooks are already available to run on the instance.

-### Your own machine

 Before running the hands-on tutorials on your own machine, please [install AutoGluon](https://autogluon.mxnet.io/install.html) (and subsequently make sure you have version 0.0.13).
 You'll also need to have installed MXNet by following [this guide](https://sxjscience.github.io/KDD2020/).
 Tutorial #7 also requires you to install [Pytorch](https://pytorch.org/) and [torchvision](https://pypi.org/project/torchvision/).